mono/md-website/help/faq.md

 -   Uninstall the boo add-in, by running "mdtool gsetup", or
 -   Upgrade Mono to 1.1.14 or upper

-This is the stack trace :
+This is the stack trace:

 ```
 System.Runtime.Remoting.RemotingException: Unix transport error.